Msherlick15/claying_around/README.md

-# claying_around
+# Claying Around

-My pottery business
+A website for my pottery business.